 1117 Budapest, Kőrösy József u.
 17.

-MU Theatre, a 130-seater black box presenting contemporary dance, theatre and music productions from both Hungary and abroad, was established in 1991.
-Based on a new artistic vision, MU Theatre extended its hosting function in April 2009, including the launch of a theatre teaching program, introductory public discussions on selected performances, and the management of own productions.
-In the compilation of the repertoire, emphasis has shifted from quantity to quality, thus giving more attention and energy to the hosted artists and creations.
+MU Theatre is a 130-seater black box presenting contemporary dance, theatre and music productions from both Hungary and abroad.
+It is an established and well known venue that opened in 1991.
+Based on a new artistic vision, MU Theatre extended its hosting/receptive function in April 2009, including the launch of a theatre in education programme, pre-show discussions for selected performances, and the management of its own productions.
+In the compilation of the repertoire, emphasis has shifted from quantity to quality, thus giving more attention to hosted artists and creations.

-In addition to the presentation of finished productions, MU also undertakes to organize and host workshops, seminars and platforms as well as festivals.
+In addition to presenting productions, MU also undertakes to organise and host workshops, seminars and platforms as well as festivals.

 1139 Budapest, Gyutacs utca 10.

 SÍN Arts Centre is a Budapest-based production house with 4 spacious dance studios, operating in the field of contemporary performing arts.
-SÍN is open all year long, hosting rehearsals, production periods and researches of more than 100 artistic formations a year.
-Beyond the infrastructure we offer a professional environment to work in production management, fund raising, help and advice in the artists' career development, assistance in finding the best possible context and partners for their work.
-We provide the artists with a professional background and environment: we organise workshops led by local or international artists, initiate discussions and cooperations between the stakeholders.
-We play an active role in the strategic thinking of the field's present and future in Hungary and beyond the borders.
-SÍN has the aim to develop a flexible and innovative, yet strong community of artists and art professionals locally and globally.
+SÍN operates all year round, hosting rehearsals, production periods and researchers of more than 100 artistic formations a year.
+Beyond the infrastructure it offers a professional environment to work in, production management and fundraising services, support in career development, assistance in finding the best possible context and partners for a specific project.
+Furthermore SÍN organises workshops led by local or international artists and initiates discussions and cooperations between various stakeholders.
+SÍN plays an active role in the strategic thinking of the field's present and future in Hungary and beyond the borders and has the aim to develop a flexible and innovative, yet strong community of artists and art professionals locally and globally.

 1111 Budapest, Műegyetem rkp.
 3.

-Szkéné Theatre has been working in its present home in the main building of Budapest Technical and Economics University since 1970, more than forty years.
+Szkéné Theatre has been operating in its present home in the main building of Budapest University of Technology and Economics since 1970, for more than forty years.
 This chamber theatre has been the 'alma mater' of the alternative, independent movement in Hungary for decades.
-Well-known practitioners of almost every branch of artistic life have begun their careers here – theatrical ensembles such as Árpád Schilling or Béla Pintér, dancers, musicians, painters and sculptors and performers have had and still do have today the confidence and the opportunity to try out their talents at the start of their careers.
-At present the theatre is functioning as a receiving theatre, an open-minded alternative theatrical and artistic base, with no resident company.
+Well-known practitioners of almost every branch of artistic life have begun their careers here – theatremakers such as Árpád Schilling or Béla Pintér, dancers, musicians, painters and sculptors and performers have had and still do have today the confidence and the opportunity to try out their talents at the start of their careers.
+At present the theatre is functioning as a receptive theatre, an open-minded independent theatrical and artistic base, with no resident company.

 1027 Budapest, Jurányi u.
 1 - 3.
 4th floor

-Workshop Foundation was founded in 1993.
-It focuses mainly on the following aspects: social and professional environment, partnership, collaboration, crossing borders among geographical and artistic disciplines as well as long-term thinking.
+Workshop Foundation (WSF) was founded in 1993 as an organisation supporting contemporary performing and cross-disciplinary arts.
+It focuses mainly on the following aspects: social and professional environment, partnership, collaboration, crossing borders both in the geographical sense and between artistic disciplines as well as long-term thinking.